6thsolution/dart_sealed/README.md

 *.sealed.dart
 ```

-It is NOT recommended to exclude generated files from analysis.
-But if you decide to do so, add this to
-your `analysis_options.yaml` file:
+To exclude generated files from dart analysis, add this to your `analysis_options.yaml` file:

 ```
 analyzer:
   exclude:
-    - **.sealed.dart
+    - lib/**/*.sealed.dart
 ```